jpilla/aws-rag-pipeline/README.md

     "received": 2,
     "enqueued": 2,
     "rejected": 0
-  },
-  "errors": []
   }
+}
 ```

 The `Location` header points to the batch status endpoint where you can check detailed chunk status.
 The `Request-Id` header can be used for tracing requests across services.

-Note that detailed `results` and `errors` arrays are not included in the POST response - check the GET endpoint for full details.
+**Response Status Codes:**
+- **202 Accepted**: All records were successfully enqueued for processing
+- **503 Service Unavailable**: Some or all records failed to enqueue (infrastructure issue).
+Retry the entire request; if you peek at the GET endpoint you may see partial progress, but assume the batch needs to be resent.

 ### Check Batch Status